-The Code of Health and Safety California 11359, imposes the following sanctions for possession of cannabis for sale:
+California Health and Safety Code 11359, imposes the following penalties for possession of cannabis for sale:

-Previously this crime in California was considered serious, but the law has been further relaxed in this regard.
-Now it is considered a misdemeanor, as long as the accused manages to prove that the drug is for personal use.
+Previously this crime in California was considered a felony, but the law has become more gentle in this regard.
+It is now considered a misdemeanor, as long as the defendant can prove that the drug is for personal use.

-If you want to know more about Marijuana laws in California follow the link to our blog post.
+If you want to know more about Marijuana Laws in California check our blog.

-In a case like these, the Prosecutors must prove the following elements:
+In a case like these, the Prosecutor must prove the following elements:

-- The person was aware of the substance and its illegality.
+- The person had knowledge of the substance and its illegality.

-- Possession of the controlled substance was for sale purposes.
+- The possession of the controlled substance was for the purpose of sale.

 The three forms of possession are:

-- Real possession.
+- Actual possession.
 The person is in direct and immediate physical possession of the controlled substance.
-He/she brings it with him.
+They carry it.

 - Constructive possession.
-The controlled substance was found in a place of personal use of the person over whom it exercises control (car, room, bag and so on).
+The controlled substance was found in a place of personal use of the individual over whom it exercises control (car, room, bag and others).

-- Joint ownership.
+- Joint possession.
 Another person shares possession of the substance or drug.
 For example, two people travel in the same car or share a room.